BDCPatrick/BDC_GasHelper_Doc/README.md

 ## Legals

 I wrote this Doc for version 1.0 of the Plugin.
 All functionalities and changes to the project sources have been tested.
-The Plugin does not change any of the Unreal Configs, nor the code of the projects other Sourcefiles.
+The Plugin does not change any of the Unreal Configs, nor the code of the project's other source files.

 For further Support, contact me on my [Discord](https://discord.gg/zE9fBx8NfR) in the Support Channel of the GAS helper Plugin (verified Buyers only)